elnoor/soccer-tracker/README.md

 Once authenticated, go to `/seed` path in order to create `players` and `transactions` tables and some dummy records in them.

 ### Features
+ - Players can view their balances and transactions.
- - View/add/edit/delete players.
+ - Admin can view/add/edit/delete players.
 A player can be flagged as "Guest".
 Past players can be flagged as not "Active".
- - View/add/edit/delete transactions.
-Transactions are used to track a player's balance.
+ - Admin can view/add/edit/delete transactions which are used to track a player's balance.
- - Bulk transactions: same transaction can be added for multiple/selected users.
+ - Bulk transactions: same transaction can be added for multiple users.